Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 MAP.
 A stunning Gothic structure, the Igreja Monumento de Sao Francisco – or the Monument Church of Saint Francis – was built between 1383 and 1425.
 While the exterior has remained relatively the same through the years, the interior was renovated in the 18th century with a grandiose Baroque flair.

 It is estimated that 650 pounds of gold decorate the church’s interior.
 In 1832 during the Siege of Porto, a fire destroyed the attached cloisters (which is now where the Palacio da Bolsa stands), but thankfully the church was left undamaged.
-A ticket is required to enter the church.
+A ticket is required to enter.

-Directions: Retrace your steps to the southeast corner of the church (by the steps you took to walk up to the church).
-Use the crosswalk to cross the street to the south (toward the towering, blue tiled Church of St. Nicholas).
-Turn left and walk past the shops to Rua da Alfandega.
-Turn right, walk south toward the river – but take your first left onto the narrow Rua da Fonte Taurina and walk along the narrow curving street to Praca da Ribeira.
+Directions: Retrace your steps to the southeast corner in front of the church.
+Cross the street to the south and make a short stop at the blue tiled Church of St. Nicholas.
+Then continue west to Rua da Alfandega, turning right to walk south toward the river.
+Take your first left onto the narrow Rua da Fonte Taurina and walk along the narrow curving street to Praca da Ribeira.

 View of Ribeira District and Cais da Ribeira Porto

 The Cais da Riveira – or the Waterfront – is a wide, pedestrian zone lined with cafes and restaurants.
-Across the Douro River, visitors can see the Vila Nova de Gaia district (which we visit later in our Porto Walking Tour).
+Across the Douro River you’ll have a clear view of Vila Nova de Gaia and it’s numerous Porto Wine Cellars.
+We will visit these later in our Porto Walking Tour.

-Many of the popular Rabelo boat tours – like the 6 Bridge Tour – depart from the docks on the riverside.
-(If time permits, give your feet a rest and hop on a Douro River Tour now!)
+Many of the popular Rabelo boat tours – like the 6 Bridge Tour – depart from the docks here along the riverside.
+If time permits, go ahead and give your feet a rest and hop on a Douro River Tour!

-Directions: Walk along the Waterfront to the east and pass under the upper level of the bridge.
-Either take the Funicular dos Guindais up to Batalha station (ticket required) or walk up the stairs (find the staircase just past the funicular station) to the south end of Batalha Square.
-Walk west along the south side of Rua de Saraiva de Carvalho to the small park and find the nearly hidden Igreja de Santa Clara on the south side through the gate.
+Directions: Continue along the Waterfront to the east and pass under the bridge.
+Either take the Funicular dos Guindais up to Batalha station (ticket required) or walk up the stairs (just past the funicular station) to the south end of Batalha Square.
+Walk west along the south side of Rua de Saraiva de Carvalho to the small park.
+Find the nearly hidden Igreja de Santa Clara Church.

 MAP.
 Built in the early 1400s, the Igreja de Santa Clara – or St. Clara Church – has a modest exterior, but a dazzling interior.
 Originally constructed as part of a convent, the church was modified throughout the years and now features an exquisite glittering gold interior.

-Directions: From the church, retrace your steps through the park to Rua de Saraiva de Carvalho.
-Continue walking west to the Se do Porto Cathedral.
+Directions: Continue walking west to the Se do Porto Cathedral.

 Blue skies over the Se do Porto Cathedral, Porto, Portugal

-Fronting the church is a large square which offers sweeping views over the river and Vila Nova de Gaia.
+Fronting the church is a large square which also offers nice views over the river and Vila Nova de Gaia.
 At the center of the square is a decorated pillar, which once served as a place for hangings.

 Blue SKy above Ponte Luis I Bridge, Porto, Portugal

 MAP.
-Designed by a student of Gustave Eiffel in the late 1800s, the double-decker iron Ponte Luis I Bridge is the most beautiful bridge in the city.
-Connecting the city of Porto to Port wine cellars in Vila Nova de Gaia, the bridge was an engineering feat of its time.
-Originally, both levels of the bridge were designed for motor traffic, but since the early 2000s, the upper level accommodates only trams and pedestrians, while the lower level is only used by cars (and people, too – although the sidewalks are quite narrow!).
+Designed in the late 1800s by Théophile Seyrig, a student of Gustave Eiffel, the double-decker iron Ponte Luis I Bridge is the most beautiful bridge in the city.
+Connecting Porto and Vila Nova de Gaia, the bridge was an engineering feat of its time.

 Pedestrians can get a peek at another famous Porto bridge, Dona Maria Pia, which is also made of iron, that straddles the Douro just upstream.
 The twin bridges are named after Portugal King Luis I and his wife, Maria Pia of Savoy.

-Directions: Cross the bridge from Porto to Vila Nova de Gaia – take in the views of the river from both sides of the bridge – just watch for trams!
-Once across the bridge, continue walking south on Avenida da Republica.
+Directions: Cross the bridge from Porto to Vila Nova de Gaia – taking in the views of the river from both sides – just watch for trams!
+Once across, continue walking south on the east side of Avenida da Republica.
 At the first intersection, make a sharp left U-turn onto the ramp that leads up to the Miradouro da Serra do Pilar.

 View from Miradouro da Serra do Pilar, Porto, Portugal

 MAP.
-The round, white Serra do Pilar church – part of a former 16th century monastery – can clearly be seen from afar.
+The round, white Serra do Pilar church – part of a former 16th century monastery – can clearly be seen from many places around Porto.
 While most of the monastery is now used by the military, part of it is open as a museum (ticket required).
-However, it’s the Porto city views from the square that fronts the church that make it worth trekking up the hill.
+However, it’s the Porto city views from the elevated square that make it worth trekking up the hill!

-Directions: Take the ramp back down to street level and cross the Jardim do Morro park (which also has nice views and plenty of places to sit and relax).
-On the far side of the park, find the staircase that leads down to Calcada da Serra Street.
-Turn right and start the downhill trek to the Vila Nova de Gaia Riverside – follow the road to the left when it turns sharply under the bridge.
-Alternatively, take a ride on the Teleferico Gaia Cable Car (ticket required).
+Directions: Take the ramp back down and cross through Jardim do Morro park (which also has nice views and plenty of places to sit and relax).
+On the far side, find the staircase that leads down to Calcada da Serra Street.
+Turn right and start the downhill trek (including the hairpin left just after passing under the bridge) to the Vila Nova de Gaia Riverside.
+Alternatively, buy a ticket and take a ride on the Teleferico Gaia Cable Car!

 Street Art, Vila Nova de Gaia, Porto, Portugal

-Port wine is a Portuguese fortified wine made exclusively in the Douro Valley.
-The vineyards are located upstream and we took a day tour to the region which we detail in our Complete Itinerary for Porto.
+For those who may not know, Port is the famous Portuguese fortified wine made exclusively in the Douro Valley.
+The vineyards are located upstream from Gaia and we include a day tour to the region in our Complete Itinerary for Porto.

 A wide pedestrian walkway in Gaia parallels the river – and port wine tasting rooms, restaurants and cafes line the path.
-Visitors can join cellar tours (book in advance!), sip port on an elevated terrace or get an inexpensive tasting along with petiscos – small plates for sharing – at cafes.
+Visitors can join cellar tours (book in advance), sip port on an elevated terrace or get an inexpensive tasting along with petiscos – small plates for sharing – at the countless number of bars and cafes.

-At the west end of the waterfront is the Natas D’ouro bakery (one of our favorite Pastel de Nata bakeries!) and the Mercado Beira Rio, which features an array of local cuisine from top city restaurants.
+At the west end of the waterfront is the Natas D’ouro bakery (one of our favorite Pastel de Nata bakeries!) and the Mercado Beira Rio, which features an array of cuisine from top area restaurants.

-Interested visitors can continue touring the area on a Gaia cellar walk (use these directions) and seek out some of the interesting street art in the area.
-Another way to end your day of sightseeing is with a combined early evening port wine tasting and Fado show at the Calem cellars (but you need to book your seat in advance!)
+You can continue touring the area on a Gaia cellar walk (use these directions) and seek out some of the interesting street art down the narrow lanes.
+Another way to end your day of Porto sightseeing is with a combined evening port wine tasting and Fado show at the Calem cellars (but you need to book your seat in advance).

 That ends our Self-Guided Free Porto Walking Tour!
 Below is our Porto Map of Sights, as well as tips for other interesting tours in Porto.